 Which standard must be complied with for audiometric testing at work?

-Both the British Standard (and therefore the BSE standard too) and the HSE’s interpretation rules.
+Both the British Standard (and therefore the BSA standard too) and the HSE’s interpretation rules.

 If testing does not meet both of these then problems are likely to arise in the future, both from an enforcement stance but also from an insurance perspective if trying to defend a claim.

-If you are booking any form of workplace audiometry from any provider, ensure they are meeting all the mandatory elements as a minimum.
+If you are booking any form of workplace audiometry from any provider, ensure they are meeting all the elements marked mandatory as a minimum.